Food Security Programs

 Seed Kits

-Each spring we offer residents of New Ross a seed kit usually containing the following: Yellow Beans, Green Beans, Carrots, Peas, Beets, Lettuce, Pumpkin, Kale, and a few transplants.
-This program has a maximum capacity set at 36, please call 902-689-2414 when registration opens.
+Each spring we offer seed kits usually containing the following: Yellow Beans, Green Beans, Carrots, Peas, Beets, Lettuce, Pumpkin, Kale, and a gift card to purchase few transplants.
+This program has a maximum capacity set at 36 and is free for parents in the New Ross/Chester area.
+Please call 902-689-2414 when registration opens.

 Community Cupboard